Unilever Gloucester

-Unilever Gloucester is a large food manufacturing site in the north-east of Gloucester, England, that produces all of the makes of Unilever ice cream for the UK.
+Unilever Gloucester is a large food manufacturing site in Gloucester, south west England, that produces all of the makes of Unilever ice cream for the UK.

 History

+Construction

 The site was built by Unilever from 1959.
 The site was officially announced on Tuesday 16 April 1962.

+No ice cream was made by the company during World War II.
+In March 1958 Unilever had approached Gloucester Corporation for a site of 20-30 acres, to employ around 400-500 people.
+Gloucester was chosen as the Gloster Aircraft Company had recently closed.

+Construction began February 1959.
+Previously Unilever made ice cream in Edinburgh, Godley, Greater Manchester, and London, but could not keep up.
+A cold store next door, with the area of a football pitch, held 750,000 gallons of ice cream, which at the time was worth £1m.

+The plant consumed 53,000 gallons of milk, 20,000 gallons of liquid sugar and 25 tonnes of butter per week.
+The wafer factory produced a billion wafers per year.

+The Edinburgh plant at Craigmillar closed in October 1962, but the cold store remained, to supply the seven depots in Scotland.

+World production

 Unilever is the world's largest manufacturer of ice cream, and also has large manufacturing sites in Hellendoorn in the Netherlands, Saint-Dizier in France and Caivano in Italy.
 Nestle and Unilever have about a third of the global production each.

 The site was built to supply 25 million people in the west and north of England, and Wales.
 In the 1960s the site had over 1,000 employees, and was the world's largest ice cream factory.
 When opening, the site could produce 90,000 gallons of ice cream a day and 2 million lollies a day.

+1980s

 Over five years in the late 1980s, £60m was invested on the site.

+In the mid-1980s £45m was invested to put all UK ice cream manufacture at the plant, to be the biggest ice cream plant in Europe.
+Plants in Acton and Eastbourne closed.

+A new £42m factory, on a 4-acre site, was built in the mid-1980s.
+The Phoenix Factory opened in early July 1987, at the eastern end of the site, adding 300 staff.

+1990s

+The site became 74 acres, with 1,200 staff.
+In 1993 the site consumed 150 million litres of milk per year.
+It could make 340 Mini Milk lollies per minute.